deeppavlov/DeepPavlov/deeppavlov/models/ner/README.md

   }
 }
 ```
 For DSTC 2 Slot Filling task only dataset_path should be specified.
 While "dstc2_datasetreader" performs downloading of the raw dataset, "dstc2_ner_dataset" extracts entities from the raw data forming pairs of samples (utterance_tokens_list, utterance_tags_list) and forms dataset, which is essentialy a python dict with fields "train", "valid", and "test".
-In eacch field a list of samples is stored.
+In each field a list of samples is stored.
 The samples from the dataset is used to build dictionaries.

 ## Training